HLR/DomiKnowS/developer/KNOWLEDGE.md

   )
 ```
 Additionally this constraint shows general logical constrain optional attribute `active` which allow to activate or deactivate this constraint.
-It if set to false and this will disable usage of this constraint.

 ```Python
 ifL(